How to Value a Business: The Ultimate Guide

 1. Calculate Seller’s Discretionary Earnings (SDE)

-Most experts agree that the starting point for valuing a small business is to normalize or recast the business’s earnings to get a number called the Seller’s Discretionary Earnings (SDE).
-SDE is the pre-tax earnings of the business before non-cash expenses, owner’s compensation, interest expense and income, or one-time expenses that aren’t expected to continue in the future.
+Most experts agree that the starting point for valuing a small business is to normalize or recast the business’ earnings to get a number called seller’s discretionary earnings (SDE).
+SDE is the pretax income of your business before non-cash expenses, owner’s compensation, interest expense and income, and one-time expenses that aren’t expected to continue in the future.

-Small businesses report expenses on their tax returns with an eye towards reducing their tax burden.
-This means they typically claim many deductions that lower the business’s income on the tax return.
-For this reason, using income numbers from a business’s tax return can underestimate how much revenue the business actually produces.
+Small businesses report expenses on their tax returns with an eye toward reducing their tax burden.
+This means you likely claim many deductions that lower your business income on your tax return.
+For this reason, using income numbers from a business’ tax return can underestimate how much revenue the business actually produces.

-SDE gives you a better idea of the business’s true profit potential by calculating the business’s net income by adding back in expenses listed on the tax return that are not necessary to run the business.
-It also adds back in the owner’s salary and any one-time expenses that are not expected to recur in the future.
+SDE gives you a better idea of the business’ true profit potential by calculating what the business’ earnings would be with a new buyer.
+This is done by adding back in expenses listed on your tax return that aren’t necessary to run your business.
+This includes your salary as the business owner and any one-time expenses that aren’t expected to recur in the future.

-- Owner’s perks (like personal travel or personal vehicle payments)
+- Any perks you or other owners receive (like personal travel or personal vehicle payments)

 - Family members on payroll holding non-essential positions